pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 If you read the full documentation page, you will notice that many php extensions packages are recommended; we are going to install only some of them.
 For the bonus part, we will also install the redis module -if not sure about doing the bonus part yet, you can install it aynway, it will do no harm-.
 We will also download the wget package needed to download wordpress itself, and the unzip package to unzip the archive with the downloaded wordpress.

-Lastly, we will clean up the cache of all installed module, just to make our image as light as possible.

 > All this takes place in a single command line, using `RUN`.
 Why?
 Well, it would be more readable to write many `RUN` lines in our Dockerfile -and the final result will be the same-, but if you remember what we explain before, each command of Dockerfile adds a new layer to the image, then, the more layers, the bigger our image gets.
 Yes, the difference may be just some MBs, but it is a good practice keeping the image as lighter as possible, especially when building bigger projects.

 This would be our Dockerfile so far: